marvinpinto-archive/puppetconf/puppetconf_2014.md

 puppetized culture that focuses on improving business applications and not just supporting the underlying technology.

+##### Notes

+What worked for Getty:

+1. Organization
+  - Must have an org structure that enables soeed, delivery
+  - Focus on delivery, not technology

+2. People
+  - People were the key to this change at Getty
+  - Need to find a (executive) sponsor, need to also "sell sideways"

+3. Process
+  - Greenfield vs Brownfield?

 ### 9:40am - Keynote: Decentralize Your Infrastructure - Alan Green, Sony Computer Entertainment America